|Name:||Dr. David B. Woolner|

 FDR and the Jews, by Richard Breitman and Allan Lichtman, the Journal of American History, Summer, 2014

-American Grand Strategy in the Mediterranean during World War II, by Andrew Buchanan, forthcoming in H-Diplo, HNET: Humanities and Social Sciences Online, summer 2015
+American Grand Strategy in the Mediterranean during World War II, by Andrew Buchanan, in H-Diplo, HNET: Humanities and Social Sciences Online, summer 2015

 Class and Power in the New Deal: Corporate Moderates; Southern Democrats and the Liberal-Labor Coalition, by G. William Domhoff and Michael J. Webber, International History Review, Spring 2014.